-This is a transcription of part five of our video series, Investigating Mortgage Notes.
+This is a transcription of part five of our video series, Investing Mortgage Notes.
+In this video, we discuss how to underwrite a mortgage note and determine its value.

 Welcome back to the fifth in our series of podcasts regarding mortgage notes and investing in them.
 Today we’re going to be talking about how to underwrite a mortgage note and determine if it’s a good one or not, or bad, and thus we shouldn’t invest in the bad ones.